project-gemmi/gemmi/docs/mol.rst

 ----

-When the file has NCS operarations that are not "given", you can add NCS copies with:
+When the file has NCS operations that are not "given", you can add NCS copies with:

 .. doctest::